Youth on A Mission

 What is Youth on A Mission?

-Youth on A Mission (YAM) is a Youth Advisory Council comprised of high school youth from Unit 5 school district.
+Youth on A Mission (YAM) is a Youth Advisory Council comprised of high school youth from Unit 5 school district and University High School.
 The expectation of the council is to provide an avenue to engage youth, provide leadership growth and an opportunity to learn about municipal government.
-Youth on A Mission will engage in activities like community service, advocacy and strategic planning.
-The program year is 12 sessions, running from September to April/May.
-Students may also participate in Illinois Municipal League activities during the course of the program, as well as have the opportunity to travel to various National League of Cities events.
-The program year closes with an award ceremony and celebration.
+Youth on A Mission will engage in activities like advocacy and strategic planning.
+The program runs from September to April/May.
+Students may also participate in Illinois Municipal League activities during the course of the program, and may have the opportunity to travel to various National League of Cities events.
+The program year closes with a celebration.

 Students from Normal Community High School, Normal Community West High School and University High School are eligible to apply.
 Students must have at least 2.25 GPA or higher to participate.